 New Resource: Reframing Family, School, and Community Partnerships Online Academy

 The Colorado Department of Education partnered with the National Association of Family, School, and Community Engagement and the FrameWorks Institute to develop a series of 10 online modules about how to effectively communicate the importance of partnerships to shift the public narrative.
 Learn research-based framing strategies through videos, examples, and practice.
 The intended audience for this academy is district and school staff, community organizations, and family leaders.
 Individuals who complete the course will receive six hours of professional development credits.

 Visit the Reframing FSCP Online Academy

-Starting in the 2021-22 school year, the Office of Family School Community Partnerships will be offering a series of monthly virtual networking meetings for members of SACs and DACs across the state.
+For the 2022-23 school year, the Office of Family School Community Partnerships will be offering a series of virtual networking meetings for members of SACs and DACs across the state.
 These convenings will include content from CDE, promising practices, and an opportunity to network and learn from other committee members.
 To sign up and learn more visit the Networking Series Website.